- It's too expensive to Start School Later.

 In the case of farmers, while they were up at dawn to perform work, they also had long periods of rest during the day and during the winter season when the ground rested.
 Additionally, farmers did not have the requirements of homework, sports, and extra-curricular activities in addition to a minimum required number of hours of instructional time that today's children are expected to have in order to gain college admission and compete for gainful employment.

 According to the National Research Center for Women and Families, (NRC), most schools in the 1950's and 1960's started between 8:30-9:00 a.m.
 The extremely early starts to the 7:00 hour were the direct result of staggering start times of high schools, middle schools, and elementary schools in order to utilize fewer buses and drivers.
-Expecting children to adapt to the demands of rising earlier because that is what was always done is equivalent to expecting children to drink unpasteurized milk or ride bikes without helmets because that's what children did in the past.
+Expecting children to adapt to the demands of rising earlier because that is what was always done is equivalent to expecting children to drink adulterated milk or ride bikes without helmets because that's what children did in the past.

 Another fallacy is that conditions today are precisely like those of the past.
 Yes, many children today still walk to school, but walking today is often in the dark and involves wrestling with high traffic conditions and higher local speed limits that didn't exist in the 1960's and before.